-Title: H/501/5917 Preparing for an interview Level: 2 Credit Value: 1 GLH: 10 Learning Outcomes Assessment Criteria The learner will: The learner can: Be able to anticipate key questions that they might be asked at the interview 1.1 Suggest key types of questions that an interviewer might ask Be able to prepare answers to anticipated interview questions 2.1 Prepare appropriate answers to the key questions most likely to be asked by an interviewer 3.
-Know how to use information about the job/course to identify questions to ask the interviewer 3.1 Find out key information about the employer/organisation/course and explain why it is useful for the interview 3.2 Identify what information they do not have about the job/placement/course which they could request at the interview Additional information 1.1 A minimum of 6 questions must be provided 2.1 A minimum of 6 answers must be provided Unit aim (s) This unit focuses on the role of the learner in correctly anticipating and preparing key information, questions and answers for a potential interview.
-Assessment requirements This unit is assessed through portfolio of evidence.
+Title: H/501/5917 Preparing for an interview Level: 2 Credit Value: 1 GLH: 10 Learning Outcomes The learner will: Assessment Criteria The learner can: Be able to anticipate key questions that they might be asked at the interview 1.1 Suggest key types of questions that an interviewer might ask 2.
+Be able to prepare answers to anticipated interview questions 2.1 Prepare appropriate answers to the key questions most likely to be asked by an interviewer Know how to use information about the job/course to identify questions to ask the interviewer 3.1 Find out key information about the employer/organisation/course and explain why it is useful for the interview 3.2 Identify what information they do not have about the job/placement/course which they could request at the interview Additional information Unit aim (s) This unit focuses on the role of the learner in correctly anticipating and preparing key information, questions and answers for a potential interview.

-Title: J/501/5893 Applying for a job Level: 2 Credit Value: 1 GLH: 10 Learning Outcomes Assessment Criteria The learner will: The learner can: Be able to access different methods of applying for a job 1.1 Investigate different methods of applying for a job 2.
-Be able to prepare a job application 2.1 Collate the appropriate information for a job application 2.2 Prepare a thorough job application 3.
+Title: J/501/5893 Applying for a job Level: 2 Credit Value: 1 GLH: 10 Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
+Be able to access different methods of applying for a job 1.1 Investigate different methods of applying for a job 2.
+Be able to prepare a job application 2.1 Collate the appropriate information for a job application2.2 Prepare a thorough job application 3.
 Be able to present the job application appropriately 3.1 Select and use the conventions, formats and styles of presenting job applications appropriately 4.
-Be able to reflect on the appropriateness of the job application 4.1 Evaluate the suitability of the style and information in the job application in relation to its intended audience Additional information 1.1 At least 3 different methods of applying for a job must be provided Unit aim (s) This unit aims to equip learners with the skills to access and respond to different types of job application opportunities.
+Be able to reflect on the appropriateness of the job application 4.1 Evaluate the suitability of the style and information in the job application in relation to its intended audience Additional information Unit aim (s) This unit aims to equip learners with the skills to access and respond to different types of job application opportunities.
 Learners will gain an understanding of how to present a job application in an appropriate way.
-Assessment requirements This unit is assessed through portfolio of evidence.